 Promotion of a trauma-informed critical incident framework and service response plan for responding to deaths by suicide

-Provision of immediate postvention following deaths by suicide in both the UK and Germany
+Provision of immediate postvention following deaths by suicide in the UK

 Development, delivery and evaluation of bespoke ‘Postvention Assisting those Bereaved By Suicide (PABBS)’ evidence-based training (PABBS is listed by Public Health England)